-In general, chemical compounds are specified under the keyword REACTION by combining the code CMP with the element number and symbol of its main component, e.g., 26-FE-CMP for iron oxide or any other iron compound.
+In general, chemical compounds are specified under the keyword REACTION by combining a compound code, e.g., CMP, with the element number and symbol of its main component, e.g., 26-FE-OXI for iron oxide, or 26-FE-CMP for any other iron compound.
 For a small number of materials of particular importance for users of nuclear reaction data, special compound codes are used.
 These are listed in Dictionary 9.
 (See also EXFOR Manual, page 6.7).

+'''

-Example: 1-H-BNZ for benzene ( $C_6H_6$ ).
+Example: 1-H-BNZ for benzene (C_6H_6).

+'''